chuckcoughlin/redistrict-colorado/docs/user-guide.md

    *jar* file.
   * Database - the application depends on a SQLite database to persist its state.
 SQLite is natively resident on most systems.
   * Shapefiles - the data files must be downloaded into the local file system.
 Locations of some publicly available data files are listed [here](https://github.com/chuckcoughlin/redistrict-colorado/tree/master/docs/datasets.md).
 Shapefiles may be either the zipped configuration holding .shp, .dbf, and .shx files or a single DBase (.dbf) file.
-  * Google Maps - In order to use the map overly feature on the `Districts` panel, each user must have their own key to the Google Maps API.
+  * Google Maps - In order to use the map overlay feature on the `District` and `Plan` panels, each user must have their own key to the Google Maps API.
 Directions for obtaining the free key may be obtained [here](https://developers.google.com/maps/documentation/javascript/tutorial#api_key).
 The key may be entered on the main menu pulldown under the Colorado flag.
 Once a new key has been entered the application must be restarted.